chStaiger/surf-metadata-registry/README.md

 Data other systems can also be described by this client.
 We give an example how to create metadata for data on [dCache and how to "listen" to changes on that system](Monitoring_on_dCache.md).

+In the Section [Example Workflow](#example-workflow) we show how a user can identify data which belongs to the same project but is scattered across different storage systems and subsequently transfer the data to where it is needed.

 # Dependencies

 - Requires python 3.13 or higher because of the module `ckanapi`.